anlsergio/devbook_api/README.md

-# devbook
+# Devbook API
-A Social Media for Devs (Golang practice)
+Backend for the DevBook application - A Social Media for Devs (Golang practice)